angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/dependency-injection.md

 Our TaskListComponent class needs to use the `TaskService` to get the tasks list.
 Angular is using the dependency injection system to provide the `TaskService` to the `TaskListComponent` class.

+#### Instructions

-Open the `src/app/task-list.component.ts` file.
+1. Open the `src/app/task-list.component.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"import the TaskService": 3-4} ins={"Inject the TaskService in the class constructor": 13-14}
 // task-list.component.ts